JohannWeging/zfs/README.markdown

+THIS FORK OF ZFS IS FOR DEVELOPMENT ONLY!
+This version of zfs is patched to be able to write to zpools from user space.

 Native ZFS for Linux!
 ZFS is an advanced file system and volume manager which was originally developed for Solaris.
 It has been successfully ported to FreeBSD and now there is a functional Linux ZFS kernel port